KNOW BEFORE YOU GO

 Planning a trip to India in the future?
 You might want to know some important things about India, that will help you understand this amazing country and its culture.
 Here is some very interesting information I have learnt since travelling to India that I wish to share with you.

-General Details About India
+General Information About India

 1. India is the oldest continuous civilization in the world.